 Behavior with people:

 Jacko is very friendly and comfortable with everyone he meets.
 He was obviously born a good dog but was dealt a terrible hand.
 He doesn't hold a grudge whats-so-ever.
-He greets everyone like a long-lost friend, quickly becoming a great breed ambassador.
+He greets everyone like a long-lost friend.

 Jacko tends to test boundaries if he perceives a weakness, especially when playing.
 His owner will need to make sure roughhousing is kept under control.
 Jacko thrives on leadership and likes to know someone is in charge.